fiugd/layout/README.md

 ### iframes
 - [*] report events to parent
+- [*] use this reporting in:
+	- terminal.html
+	- editor.html
-- [*] use this reporting in terminal.html, editor.html (maybe even status and action bars)
+	- maybe even status and action bars

 ### tree
 - [*] support drag and drop